sasha rudensky's photographs document the new culture rising in a new eastern europe

 I met people accidentally and on purpose.
 Occasionally I had a specific idea for a photograph generally focused on an archetype that I wanted to include in my cast of characters — an oligarch, a policeman, a rich housewife.
 I did research and asked friends to connect me with people who might be interested in being photographed.
 Then there were times, which happens in photography, I would stumble on something or someone that I fell in love with instantaneously that gave me a new idea or even changed the direction of the project.
 Access is one of photography's biggest challenges, and I owe a tremendous amount to those friends in Russia and Ukraine that helped me open doors and made introductions.

-Do you have a favourite image from the series?
+Do you have a favorite image from the series?

 What is it about the East that continues to draw you back?